scribe-org/Scribe-iOS/README.md

 ### • Noun Plurals [`⇧`](#contents) <a id="noun-plurals"></a>

-The `Plural` feature allows a user to enter a noun and then insert its plural when the `return` key is pressed.
+The `Plural` feature allows a user to enter a noun and then insert its plural into the text field when the `return` key is pressed.

 ### • Word Annotation [`⇧`](#contents) <a id="word-annotation"></a>